scala/scala3/scaladoc/documentation/docs/design.md

 ##### scaladoc

-This module consist core sourcecode and assets (css, js) used for building Scaladoc.
+This module contains the core source code and assets (css, js) used for building Scaladoc.

 ##### scaladoc-js

-This module consist Scala sourcecode that is transpiled to JavaScript that is used by scaladoc for:
+This module contains Scala source code that is compiled to JavaScript.
+It is used by scaladoc for:
 - searchbar
 - social links
 - snippets processor